 “A heretic can be converted, we need only look to Saint Paul.”

 “He is an English obstinate, he will not bend an inch.
 Look, here’s what I’ve come about: can one be baptized secretly, in advance of the acceptance that will surely follow?
 I will keep at him until it does.
-I would never forgive myself if I had not done all in my power to provide for his spiritual well-being, whether he gives permission or not, for I care for him deeply.”
+I would never forgive myself if I had not done all in my power to provide for his spiritual well-being.
+I care for him deeply.”

 Zagi frowns.
 “The church looks upon forced baptism, under certain circumstances, with a reluctant approval.
 It is less problematic to torment.
 If excruciating pain leads one otherwise consigned to eternal damnation to gain everlasting joy, so be it.
 We do not put men to the rack but for their best benefit.”

 Jakome shudders.
 “I would wish to avoid that.
-I have read that savage peoples are often baptized without fully understanding the import of the gesture.
-The simple minds are, I believe, likened to newborns who will grow into faith, given subsequent instruction.”
+I have heard that savage peoples are often baptized without fully understanding the meaning of the gesture, with the expectation that they will come to belief, given instruction.”

-Zagi’s measured response gave no hint of his unsettlement.
-“An affirmation of faith must be made at some point.
+Zagi’s measured response gives no hint of his unsettlement.
+“An affirmation of faith must eventually be made.
 Can you assure me that it will occur in fairly short order?
 Otherwise, I cannot approve an insincerity of process.”

 “Do I have a year in which to work a wonder?”